marghqx/marghqx/README.md

 ## Hi there 👋

-<h1 align="center">👩‍💻 Cześć, jestem [Twoje Imię]!</h1>
+<h1 align="center">👩‍💻 Hey, I'm [Your Name]!</h1>

 <p align="center">
-🎓 Studentka informatyki na <b>Nazwa Uczelni</b>
-🚀 Pasjonuję się programowaniem, AI i rozwojem webowym
-💡 Ciągle się uczę i rozwijam swoje umiejętności
+🎓 Computer Science student at <b>[Your University]</b>
+🚀 Passionate about programming, AI, and web development
+💡 Always learning and exploring new technologies
 </p>

 ---

-## 🌿 O mnie
+## 🌿 About Me
-Hej! 👋 Jestem [Twoje Imię], studentką informatyki z pasją do technologii i programowania.
-Uwielbiam tworzyć oprogramowanie, analizować dane i poznawać nowe technologie.
-Szukam inspirujących wyzwań oraz możliwości współpracy przy ciekawych projektach.
-Jeśli masz coś, co mogłoby mnie zainteresować – nie wahaj się napisać! ✉️
+Hey there! 👋 I'm [Your Name], a Computer Science student with a passion for technology and software development.
+I love building applications, analyzing data, and diving into new programming languages.
+I'm always looking for exciting challenges and opportunities to collaborate on innovative projects.

+If you have something interesting – don't hesitate to reach out! ✉️

 ---

-## 🔧 Umiejętności
+## 🔧 Skills

-### 📌 Technologie, z którymi pracuję
+### 📌 Technologies I work with
 <p align="center">
   <img src="https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white"/>
   <img src="https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black"/>